Special requests with variations to these procedures should be directed to the University Archivist.

 Users assume full responsibility for conforming with copyright laws and conventions, libel laws and individuals' rights to privacy, and for the literary property rights that may be involved with the use of any materials.

-The Archives does not hold the copyright to many of the original materials in its collections.
+The Archives may not hold the copyright to all of the original materials in its collections.
 It is the responsibility of the researcher to obtain any required copyright permissions from the copyright holder.

 Permission to examine or to duplicate materials is not an authorization to publish.
 You must notify the Archives of any intent to publish or use archival materials beyond fair-use.
 If you intend to publish, please fill out and submit an "Intent to Publish, Quote or Exhibit" form.
 An archivist will notify you of any copyright information in our possession.

-The archives reserve the right to limit the size of photocopy requests.
+- The archives reserve the right to limit the size of duplication requests.

 Permission to use materials from the Archives for publication or public exhibition must be obtained in writing from the South Dakota State University Archives.
 In a written application please indicate which items you are seeking to publish or exhibit and where you wish to publish or exhibit them.

 The Archives would appreciate receiving copies of any publications using items from the collections.
 Use of any archival copies must be only for the purpose stated.
 If you later wish to make a different or additional use of department material (particularly if you will be publishing or exhibiting them), you will need to contact the Archives again for permission.